mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 ways.
 The first way is via standard DOM manipulation APIs as shown in [@Lst:03-widget-instantiation-js].
-Apart from the *imperative* access, there is also a way to create widgets *declaratively*, by simply putting a desired tag in a HTML markup.
+Apart from the *imperative* access, there is also a way to create widgets *declaratively*, by simply putting a desired tag into a HTML markup.
 This is shown in [@Lst:03-widget-instantiation-html].

 ```{ #lst:03-widget-instantiation-js .javascript }
 const lineEdit = document.createElement('tangojs-line-edit')